She'll liven up your life... whether you like it or not!

 The H. P. Lovecraft character Lavinia Whateley fits the trope pretty well.
 She's a quirky girl who loves thunderstorms, playing outside barefoot in the woods and reading about the occult.
 She gets into a relationship with a guy who really needs to get out more, and yup, she dies, too.

-Stefanie in The Word And The Void is an interesting deconstruction.
-Yes, she believes life should be lived to its fullest.
-Yes, she's in love with John Ross, for real.
+Stefanie in The Word and the Void is an interesting deconstruction.
+She believes life should be lived to its fullest.
+She's in love with John Ross, for real.
 However, she's also a demon, and her idea of teaching him to be interesting is teaching him to forget about morality and live for his own power, including, but not limited to, eating homeless people.

 Maggie Dempsey in How NOT to Be Popular by Jennifer Ziegler ends up like this, much to her annoyance.
 Her goal of coming of as weird and strange so that nobody would like her (and she wouldn't form attachments when she moved) had Gone Horribly Right.